rladiesrome/rladiesrome/README.md

 <a href="https://www.youtube.com/@rladiesrome"><img height="30" src="https://github.com/rladiesrome/RLadiesRome/blob/main/youtube.png?raw=true"></a> [R-Ladies Rome](https://www.youtube.com/@rladiesrome)

-We are R-Ladies Rome, a network of R practitioners in Paris.
+We are R-Ladies Rome, a network of R practitioners in Rome.
 We are a local chapter of a global open source community promoting gender inclusivity among R practitioners and learners, R-Ladies Global.

 Our goals are to provide a supportive and encouraging network for R users who are self-identified minorities and to promote learning and collaboration in the R community.
 We are open to anyone interested in programming in R, from experts to novices.
 Everyone is welcome to join us!